 Having tolerance to opioids (not a criterion when use is medically appropriate)

-For severe, relapsing dependence, maintenance preferred to opioid withdrawal and detoxification Withdrawal and detoxification Opioids are euphoriants that, in high doses, cause sedation and respiratory depression.
-Respiratory depression can be managed with specific antidotes (eg, naloxone) or with endotracheal intubation... read more
+For severe, relapsing dependence, maintenance preferred to opioid withdrawal and detoxification Withdrawal and detoxification Opioids are euphoriants that cause sedation.
+Respiratory depression may occur with high doses and can be managed with antidotes (eg, naloxone) or endotracheal intubation and mechanical ventilation... read more

 For maintenance, buprenorphine or methadone